tuftsdev/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 optional arguments: -h, --help show this help message and exit -i INTERFACE Network interface to sniff on -r PCAPFILE A PCAP file to read`

-NOTE: sniffing on network interfaces requires `sudo`.
+NOTE: again, sniffing on network interfaces requires `sudo`.

 Example 2: `python3 alarm.py -r set2.pcap` will read the packets from `set2.pcap`.
 NOTE: reading PCAP files via Scapy or a Python program does not require `sudo`.